In this episode I interview Dr. Kerri Marshall at Trupanion pet insurance company.

 - The medical record review process and how pet owners can know if their pet has any conditions that will be considered pre-exisiting and not covered by the insurance policy.

-- Covering not only puppies and kittens, but also older pets and those adopted when older from shelters or rescue organizations.
+- Covering not only puppies and kittens, but also those adopted when older from shelters or rescue organizations.

 Click the Streampad player below to listen to the podcast on this page.